 Pain is Opportunity.
 This is how we entrepreneurs see things.
-We just look around, see where certain situations are causing discomfort (pain) to people, families, neighborhoods, towns and even the whole country.
-We find an opportunity, an idea to change lives, then provide the services people need.
+We just look around, see where certain situations are causing discomfort (pain) to people, families, neighborhoods, towns and even the country.
+We find an opportunity, an idea to change lives, then offer the services people need.
 In the past five years, there has been an amazing growth in interest among the new generation of Nepalis to become entrepreneurs.
-Many young Nepalis are starting organizations, businesses and institutions in their twenty’s.
+Many young Nepalis are starting organizations, businesses and institutions in their 20’s and 30’s.

 For those of you who are just starting out, here are a few examples where pain is an opportunity here.